lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## SerializeSignatureValue and DeserializeSignatureValue {#sec-serialize-sig}

-The serialization routine for the CompositeSignatureValue simply concatenates the fixed-length ML-DSA signature value with the signature value from the traditional algorithm, as defined below:
+The serialization routine for the composite signature value simply concatenates the fixed-length ML-DSA signature value with the signature value from the traditional algorithm, as defined below:

 ~~~
 Composite-ML-DSA.SerializeSignatureValue(r, mldsaSig, tradSig) -> bytes